20 May Tales of Disability and Success

 My parents also give me support and direction to help me achieve my goals.
 They teach me to tackle things bit by bit and to try to be patient.
 They have always told me to do the best I can do at whatever task I am doing.

-My advice to parents would be look for the positive qualities in your child and build on those good qualities.
+My advice to parents would be looking for the positive qualities in your child and build on those good qualities.
 When you have learning difficulties, sometimes it can be very frustrating and patience is a really important thing for parents to remember.

 To children with the same condition, work hard, have a positive attitude and always give your best.
 Keep trying and don’t give up.